-1. When a family arrives for their appointment they should be given the cards to review while they wait to be called to see the clinician.
+- When a family arrives for their appointment, they should be given the cards to review while they wait to be called to see the clinician.

-2. Upon meeting with the clinician, the family passes on their chosen cards documented on the CCs Chart Note.
+- Upon meeting with the clinician, the family passes on their chosen cards documented on the CCs Chart Note.

-3. Take a moment to review the number of cards selected and note the themes.
-Some questions to ask yourself, “Did they select a high number of cards?”, “Are the cards all from the same theme?”, “Which ones do I feel are a priority to address first?”
+- Take a moment to review the number of cards selected and note the themes.
+Some questions to ask yourself, “Did they select a high number of cards?”, “Are the cards all from the same theme?”, “Which ones do we feel are a priority to address first?”

-4. Depending on the chosen cards, the issue might relate to an element of the family-clinician relationship which may simple require as adjustment by the clinician.
+- Depending on the chosen cards, the issue might relate to an element of the family-clinician relationship which may simply require adjustment by the clinician.
 For example, if a family has selected the card, “Medical terminology confuses me”, the clinician may want to check-in with the family more often and verify their understanding or offer definitions for key terms.

 Note: Subscriptions may be required to view the articles below.

 Kebbe M, Byrne JLS, Damanhoury S, Ball GDC.
 Following suit: using Conversation Cards for priority setting in pediatric weight management.
 Journal of Nutrition Education and Behavior.
-2017 May 3.
-[Epub ahead of print]
+2017 July–August 49(7): 588-592.e1

 Ball GD, Farnesi BC, Newton AS, Holt NL, Geller J, Sharma AM, Johnson ST, Matteson CL, Finegood DT.
 Join the conversation!
 The development and preliminary application of conversation cards in pediatric weight management.
 Journal of Nutrition Education and Behavior.
 2013 Sep-Oct;45(5):476-8.